Omgitsu/cybersole-launcher/README.md

     - `instances.list`
   * Click Create
   * Copy your new API key
+> [!TIP]
-> [!TIP]: Give it a desciptive name so you remember what it's for.
+Give it a desciptive name so you remember what it's for.

 4. **Set up the Extension**
   * Click the Cybersole icon in chrome (or right-click icon + navigate to `Options`)